sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-graphical5-timetables/data-warehouse-cloud-graphical5-timetables.md

 ### Access time data

-1. Go to the space management icon in the SAP Data Warehouse Cloud and navigate to the time data area or click on the time data tab.
+1. Go to the space management icon in the SAP Datasphere and navigate to the time data area or click on the time data tab.

 2. Click on **Create timetables and dimensions**.